 - We have PPE in stock to keep our residents and employees safe.

 - We will shortly have Rapid Antigen Tests (RAT) available in our Homes for our employees to complete prior to their shifts.
-RAT will also soon be available for our visitors if they wish to complete a test before visiting.
+RATs are also available for our visitors.

 - In the event of an outbreak, Regis will communicate with families and employees regularly, and keep you updated on the steps in place to manage the outbreak.

 - Our COVID-19 Pandemic Planning Committee plans and monitors the situation as it evolves.
 The committee is led by Melissa McDonald, Executive General Manager, Clinical and Care Practice.

 - We work closely with representatives from the State and Federal Governments including the DoH and PHUs across the country who are supporting us.

 What can I do to ensure I am following infection prevention measures when visiting my loved ones?